sparna-git/Sparnatural/docs/Query-JSON-format.md

 ## How it works : onQueryUpdated / loadQuery

-Sparnatural emits the `onQueryUpdated()` event each time the query is modified.
+Sparnatural emits the `onQueryUpdated(sparqlQuery, jsonQuery)` event each time the query is modified.
 This event takes 2 parameters : the generated SPARQL query, and a JSON data structure that encodes the query.
-This JSON data structure is custom to Sparnatural, and enables it to **load previously generated query**, using the method **`loadQuery(jsonQuery)`**.
+This JSON data structure is custom to Sparnatural, and enables it to **load previously generated query**, using the method **`sparnatural.loadQuery(jsonQuery)`**.

 This allows to implement 2 important features to showcase your knowledge graph :